Is Estradiol Made From Horse Urine

 Trends and Latest Developments

 The field of hormone replacement therapy is continuously evolving, with ongoing research and changing attitudes shaping current trends.
-One significant trend is the increasing popularity of bio-identical hormones, including estradiol, as an alternative to CEE.
+Because of that, one significant trend is the increasing popularity of bio-identical hormones, including estradiol, as an alternative to CEE.
 Bio-identical hormones are synthesized to be identical in chemical structure to the hormones naturally produced by the human body, which some believe may offer a more natural and safer approach to HRT.

 Shift Towards Bio-identical Hormones